sebaq3/ESP-LED-MQTT/README.md

 * You can optionally enable ArduinoOTA to make uploading changes easier.

 ## Change Log
+29/05/2023
+* Function 5 modified to audio ritmic NOT TESTED
+* ArduinoJson5 to ArduinoJson6 NOT TESTED

 19/06/2019
 * Config is now in a separate file.
 * 2 new animations added.